 If everything goes well the following information message should be shown in SQL Server Management Studio that “Commands completed successfully”

-With ApexSQL Doc all needed information regarding SQL audit sessions, and database mails can be collected in one SQL documentation created in a few clicks.
+With ApexSQL Doc all needed information regarding SQL audit sessions, and database mail can be collected in one SQL documentation created in a few clicks.
 Using ApexSQL Doc for this process the time will be saved, and the created documentation can be stored locally or on the cloud for everyone to use if needed to recreate documented SQL Server objects.

 November 17, 2020